New Legg Mason CEO outlines plans for a turnaround

 Sullivan’s appointment removes an overhang on the shares and allows the company to focus on improving flow trends, Sandler O‘Neill analyst Michael Kim wrote in a note to investors.

-Kim wrote that the decision also lessens the likelihood of a private-equity buyout of the company, which some affiliates had discussed.
+But the decision also lessens the likelihood of a private-equity buyout of the company, Kim wrote, as some of the affiliates had discussed.

 Given ongoing declines in assets and uneven performance track records, “we see more limited upside for the shares,” said Kim, who kept his “hold” rating on the stock.

-Legg Mason shares fell 2 percent to $27.28 in trading Wednesday after the news was announced.
+Legg Mason shares were down 2.19 percent at $27.30 in midday trading after the news was announced.

+Sullivan was seen as the inside favorite for the job by some employees and had already made changes during his interim tenure that could foreshadow more to come.

+In December, for instance, Legg Mason agreed to buy London-based hedge fund firm Fauchier Partners and renegotiated the terms with Permal.

-With $654 billion under management at the end of January, Legg Mason is one of the largest publicly traded U.S. asset managers.
-Sullivan’s predecessor Fetting took over Legg Mason from founder Raymond “Chip” Mason in early 2008.
+With $654 billion under management at the end of January, Legg Mason is one of the largest publicly traded U.S. asset managers, but its shares have lagged those of its peers.
+Sullivan’s predecessor, Fetting, took over Legg Mason from founder Raymond “Chip” Mason in early 2008.

 Fetting restructured Legg Mason and slashed its workforce to cut costs.
 Both moves were in keeping with the usual agenda of activist shareholder Nelson Peltz, who joined Legg Mason’s board in 2009 and holds about 10 percent of its shares.

-A spokesman for Peltz’s investment firm said in a statement that the firm is “enthusiastic” about Sullivan’s appointment.
+A spokesman for Peltz’s investment firm Trian Fund Management said in a statement on Wednesday that the firm is “enthusiastic” about Sullivan’s appointment.